 Subsequent to the Vocational Assessment, a medical case conference was held with the Treating Doctor where the client achieved an upgrade to his medical certification for work and his vocational options were endorsed to be medically appropriate and safe.
 At this time he was also referred to the RAWI program through OccHealth by Altius to provide additional, holistic support in addressing biopsychosocial risks, promoting wellbeing and facilitating his ongoing recovery.

-Since the Vocational Assessment, the client has commenced active job seeking activities, and has made good progress both physically and psychologically through engagement in the RAWI program.
+Since the Vocational Assessment, the client has commenced active job-seeking activities and has made good progress both physically and psychologically through engagement in the RAWI program.
 He has completed re-training to support his entry into his preferred field of Hospitality and remains highly motivated to continue his recovery at work.

 Overall, his motivation to return to work has improved.
-He is feeling more confidence and his depression levels have significantly reduced as he now has a clear career pathway and goals to aspire to.
+He is feeling more confident and his depression levels have significantly reduced as he now has a clear career pathway and goals to aspire to.

 He is expected to commence work with a local bar and restaurant (after successfully attaining his RSA/RCG certificate) and is hopeful the new work opportunity will provide him with the chance to learn new skills such as bartending and cocktail making.